The Supsystic team proudly presents a new PRO feature of Popup plugin – A/B testing.

 A/B Testing provided by the Popup by Supsystic

-A/B test in Popup plugin involves testing two or more versions of a popup window — an A version (original) and a B versions (the variation) — with live traffic and measuring the effect each version has on your conversion rate.
-Start an A/B test by identifying a goal for you then determine which popup on your site contribute to the successful completion of that goal.
+A/B test in Popup plugin by Supsystic involves testing two or more versions of a popup window — an A version (original) and a B versions (the variation) — with live traffic and measuring the effect each version has on your conversion rate.
+Start an A/B test by identifying a goal for you then determine which popup on your WordPress site contributes to the successful completion of that goal.

 For example, imagine a blog, that publish the world news.
 The blog’s ultimate goal is to get more subscribers and increase their popularity.

 The “Sing up” button on popup window is the main element visitors interact with at the start of the subscription.
 Let us assume that making the button more prominent on the popup would lead to more clicks and therefore more subscribers.
 Using A/B Testing of Popup plugin сreate test popup (version 1) and set a red color for button, then save the test.

 Another thing that affects on the subscription is the number of fields that must be filled.
 So can suppose that reducing to minimum the information which must enter the potential subscriber, would lead to more subscribers.
 Create one more test popup and disable Name field of Subscription, then don’t forget to save the changes.
 In main popup leave everything as it is.

 Thereafter all visitors to the blog are bucketed into a variation.
 They are equally divided between the version 1 with red button, version 2 without Name field and the original popup.
 A/B testing feature of Popup by Supsystic measures the number of visitors who saw each version of the popup and the number of visitors who subscribed.